Diploma |

 Presentation

-The Diploma is generated by the detection of a need in the specific area of Civil, Commercial, Labor and Criminal Law, as well as in the field of Economic Sciences, to know and manage not only information and communication technologies ( ICT), but to delve into exponential technologies (BNIC) such as biotechnology, nanotechnology, infotechnology and cognotechnology, which already affect the economic field and which in turn require prompt legal regulation.
-This need for theoretical knowledge and practical acquisition of skills and abilities can be met academically from the University with scientific, disciplinary and methodological rigor.
+This Diploma program arose from the identified need in the specific areas of Civil, Commercial, Labor, and Criminal Law, as well as in the field of Economics, to understand and manage not only information and communication technologies (ICTs), but also exponential technologies (BNICs) such as biotechnology, nanotechnology, information technology, and cognitive technology, which are already impacting the economic sphere and require prompt legal regulation.
+This need for theoretical knowledge and practical skills can be addressed academically by the University with scientific, disciplinary, and methodological rigor.

 The need for systematic training of high-level professionals in this area appears as an urgent task in the current stage that our country and the world are experiencing.